Our Authors & Contributors

 Ksenya Borisovna Ermishina is a senior research fellow in the Department of Culture at the Alexander Solzhenitsyn House of the Russian Diaspora, specializing in Eurasianism and the history of Russian emigration.
 A graduate of the Russian State University for the Humanities, Ermishina previously taught at Saint Tikhon’s Orthodox University, where her lectures were published as the textbook Religious Anthropology.
 Ermishina is the author and editor of a number of books pertaining to the founding fathers of Eurasianism, including a biography of Nikolai Trubetzkoy, two volumes of the Trubetzkoy family’s correspondences, and a collection of Petr Savitsky’s essays and letters.
 Ermishina contributed the introduction to PRAV Publishing’s Foundations of Eurasianism – Volume II.

-John Stachelski is Lead Editor and Series Director of PRAV Publishing’s Foundations of Eurasianism.
-He holds a BA in Slavic Languages and Literatures from the University of Illinois Chicago and obtained his MA in Philosophy at Yale University, where he is a PhD candidate specializing in Eurasianism and Russian literature.
+Dr. John Stachelski is the Lead Editor and Series Director of PRAV Publishing’s Foundations of Eurasianism.
+He holds a BA in Slavic Languages and Literatures from the University of Illinois Chicago and an MA in Philosophy from Yale University, where he went on to complete his PhD on Eurasianism and Russian literature.
 In addition to academia, Stachelski has worked as a translator and editor for major Russian media.

 Askr Svarte (Evgeny Nechkasov) is a Russian Traditionalist philosopher, pagan activist, and the founding head of the Svarte Aske community.
 Descended from Bessarabian Germans exiled to Siberia in the early 20th century, since 2009 he has been a practicing pagan in the Germanic-Scandinavian tradition and an active voice in the rebirth of paganism in Russia and Europe.
 Nechkasov is the founding editor of the journals Warha and Alföðr and since 2017 has been a featured guest in Russian media as an expert and defender of paganism.
 He is the author of numerous works in Russian and English, such as Gap: At the Left Hand of Odin (Fall of Man Press, 2019) and Gods in the Abyss: Essays on Heidegger, the Germanic Logos, and the Germanic Myth (Arktos, 2020).
 He lives in Novosibirsk, Russia.
-PRAV Publishing has published his Polemos: The Dawn of Pagan Traditionalism, Polemos II: Pagan Perspectives, and Tradition and Future Shock: Visions of a Future that Isn’t Ours.
-Nechkasov is a member of the editorial board of PRAV‘s series Passages: Studies in Traditionalism and Traditions.
+PRAV Publishing has published his Polemos: The Dawn of Pagan Traditionalism, Polemos II: Pagan Perspectives, Tradition and Future Shock: Visions of a Future that Isn’t Ours, What the Gods have Left, and Towards Another Myth: A Tale of Heidegger and Traditionalism.
+Nechkasov is a member of the editorial board of PRAV‘s series Passages: Studies in Traditionalism and Traditions

-Xantio Ansprandi is a Lombard Italian philosopher and mystic.
-PRAV Publishing has released his first published work, Eurasian Universism: Sinitic Orientations for Rethinking the Western Logos, the development of his graduation thesis in Philosophy and Political Theology at the University of Bergamo.
+Xantio Ansprandi (a.k.a Uligang Xanth Ansbrandt) is a philosopher and mystic.
+PRAV Publishing has released his first published work, Eurasian Universism: Sinitic Orientations for Rethinking the Western Logos.

 Luca Siniscalco is a PhD candidate specializing in philosophical hermeneutics, contemporary art, and religion.
 Previously an Adjunct Professor of Aesthetics at the University of Milan, he currently lectures at eCampus University and is a collaborator of the open university project UniTreEdu.
 In addition to curating the Italian editions of major 20th-century thinkers for various publishing houses, he is an editor of the journals Antarès: Prospettive Antimoderne, Informazione Filosofica, Medium e Medialità, and Education & Learning Styles.
 Siniscalco is a member of the editorial board of PRAV Publishing‘s series Passages: Studies in Traditionalism and Traditions.